 RPA solutions are for non-cognitive tasks

 RPA solutions are good at executing repetitive high volume accounting tasks with little to no exceptions.
-Most financial close tasks however don’t meet this criteria.
-Close tasks are time consuming, highly cognitive, requiring skilled judgement and differ case by case.
+Most financial close tasks, however, don’t meet these criteria.
+Close tasks are time-consuming, highly cognitive, requiring skilled judgement and differ case by case.

 RPA doesn’t solve the lack of financial close process visibility